On an evening fine

 Here's a look at Herons, and how their story ties in with the Heron card in my oracle deck.

 Herons are skilled and patient fishermen.
-It's not unusual to see them standing motionless in shallow water for long periods, as they wait for the fleeting moment of opportunity to strike a fish with great accuracy.
+It's not unusual to see them standing motionless in shallow water for long periods, as they wait for the fleeting moment of opportunity when they will strike a fish with great accuracy.
 However, they are also more widely skilled and able to hunt on land when the opportunity presents itself, or dive for fish in deeper water.
 As a result, neither they nor their young will go hungry for long.

 Here is one folktale which, with only minor variations, is known from India to western England.
 It goes like this -

 A crow and a heron were both perched in a large tree one day, when along came a traveller (or hunter, depending on the version of the story).
 The day was hot, so the man decided to have a nap in the shade of the tree.
 He fell into a very deep sleep, and after some time, as the sun moved across the sky, the shadow of the tree no longer protected him.
 The kindly Heron spread his wings out to shade the man's face for awhile longer as he slept on.
-So deep was his sleep that his mouth began to gape open as he snorred.
+So deep was his sleep that his mouth began to gape open as he snored.
 Soon the crow could stand this no longer, so he took aim and dropped something into the poor man's mouth!
 (It might have been an acorn, it might have been something else that birds sometimes drop - depends on who is telling the story.)
 Naturally the man awoke and he was angry.
 He looked up, saw the Heron, took out his gun (or bow) and shot him dead.

 This traditional tale is a pretty extreme example of guilt by association, and when considering this aspect of the card in a reading, I would look for subtle variations on this theme as well as the more dramatic form of outright false accusation.
 For example, in one reading I did, it seemed that the client's spouse could not get past expecting her to hurt him in the same way that his ex had!
 He didn't actually suspect her of any bad behaviour, but he couldn't help expecting that it would happen eventually.
 (And those strong family ties made it difficult for her to give up on the relationship.)
 This card can also refer to things like prejudice and discrimination, as well as the dangers of "running with a bad crowd".
 In other cases, we might be looking at a situation where someone feels torn between loving loyalty to their family and some negative perception that society has about their family or social group.